wamp-proto/wamp-xbr/docs/overview.rst

 The **XBR network contract** is deployed once.
 It is the central point for the registration of XBR network participants, XBR data markets and for the deployed XBR payment channels.

-Instances of the **XBR payment channels** contract are deployed as required for the handling of payments in markets, where each channel is between a participant and the respecitive market maker component within a data market.
+Instances of the **XBR payment channels** contract are deployed as required for the handling of payments in markets, where each channel is between a participant and the respective market maker component within a data market.

 Participants